nuwainfo/ffl/README.md

 - I removed all C-extension dependencies on `libffi` / `ctypes` and compiled them directly into the Python core.
 - I added abstraction layers around all crypto logic so that I can switch between `cryptography` and `python-mbedtls` cleanly.
-- The `cryptography` package relies on Rust and isn’t straightforward to integrate into Cosmopolitan Libc, so I switched to an mbedTLS-based approach instead.
+- The `cryptography` package depends on Rust, which is fundamentally incompatible with Cosmopolitan Libc, so I switched to an mbedTLS-based approach instead.
+- I replaced aiortc's DTLS implementation (originally based on `cryptography`) with `python-mbedtls` to ensure compatibility.
 - On Android, I ran the APE-flavored Python inside Termux and fixed a few strange networking behaviors.
 - After that, I could finally bundle the entire Python project into a single APE executable.

+PS: Building a CLI with Python on Linux turned out to be surprisingly difficult.
+Glibc issues made it nearly impossible to package a truly small and reliable binary.
+Cosmopolitan Libc (APE) solved this perfectly: fast, portable, and lightweight.

 ---